minillinim/taintedSwallow/README.md

     pip install taintedSwallow

-## Example usage
+## Example usage 1

-Still under dev, but if you run nucmer on a set of contigs and get coords ussing something like this:
+Still under dev, but if you run nucmer on a set of contigs and get coords using something like this:

     nucmer <fasta1> <fasta2> --mum --coords